-· Liver and metabolic diseases.
+Liver and metabolic diseases.

 - Aldafermin.
 Aldafermin is an engineered analog of human hormone fibroblast growth factor 19, or FGF19, that is administered through a once-daily subcutaneous injection.
 Aldafermin is wholly-owned by us.
-In May 2021, we announced that the ALPINE 2/3 Phase 2b trial of aldafermin in patients with non-alcoholic steatohepatitis, or NASH, and liver fibrosis stage 2 or 3, or F2 or F3, did not meet its primary endpoint.
-As a result, we decided to suspend further development of aldafermin in patients with F2/F3 NASH, allowing for the reallocation of resources to advancing our other programs.
-Aldafermin remains in Phase 2b development in the ALPINE 4 trial for the treatment of patients with compensated NASH cirrhosis (liver fibrosis stage 4, or F4). - In January 2022, we completed enrollment of 160 patients in the United States, Europe, Hong Kong and Australia in our Phase 2b ALPINE 4 clinical trial of aldafermin.
-The ALPINE 4 clinical trial is designed to evaluate the treatment effect of aldafermin over 48 weeks in a population of patients with NASH with F4 liver fibrosis and well-compensated cirrhosis.
-We recently updated the design of the ALPINE 4 trial, elevating the Enhanced Liver Fibrosis, or ELF, test, a reproducible, quantitative non-invasive liver prognostic test that evaluates liver fibrosis and correlates to liver-related outcomes, to be the primary endpoint for the trial.
+Aldafermin remains in Phase 2b development for the treatment of patients with compensated cirrhosis due to non-alcoholic steatohepatitis, or NASH (liver fibrosis stage 4, or F4, by the NASH Clinical Research Network classification).
+The Phase 2b ALPINE 4 clinical trial, which is fully enrolled, is designed to evaluate the treatment effect of aldafermin over 48 weeks.
+The primary endpoint for the trial is the Enhanced Liver Fibrosis, or ELF, test, a reproducible, quantitative non-invasive liver prognostic test that evaluates liver fibrosis and correlates to liver-related outcomes.
 The ELF test is a composite blood test measuring the presence of three biomarkers associated with liver matrix metabolism.
-Liver biopsy data will also be measured and reported as a secondary endpoint upon completion of the trial. - Looking forward: We expect to report topline data from the Phase 2 ALPINE 4 trial in the first half of 2023. - MK-3655 (formerly NGM313).
+Liver biopsy data will also be measured and reported as a secondary endpoint upon completion of the trial. - Further development of aldafermin is primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of aldafermin unless our portfolio prioritization changes and we have access to the necessary capital to fund such development. - Looking forward: We expect to report topline data from the Phase 2b ALPINE 4 trial in the second quarter of 2023. - MK-3655 (NGM313).
 MK-3655 is an agonistic antibody discovered by us that selectively activates fibroblast growth factor receptor 1c-beta-klotho, or FGFR1c/KLB, which regulates insulin sensitivity, blood glucose and liver fat and is administered every four weeks through a subcutaneous injection.
-MK-3655, in Phase 2b development for the treatment of NASH, was licensed by Merck in November 2018. - Merck is continuing enrollment in the worldwide 52-week randomized, double-blind Phase 2b trial of MK-3655 in patients with NASH and F2 or F3 liver fibrosis that it initiated in the fourth quarter of 2020.
+MK-3655 was licensed by Merck in November 2018. - In January 2023, we announced that Merck notified us of its decision to terminate the Phase 2b trial of MK-3655 in patients with NASH and liver fibrosis stage 2 or 3 based on the results of an interim analysis of safety and reduction in liver fat at Week 24.
+Although it was not the primary endpoint of the trial, the percent reduction from baseline in liver fat for MK-3655, while greater than placebo across multiple dose arms, did not reach Merck's threshold for continuing the trial.
+The trial was not discontinued for safety concerns.
+Later in January 2023, Merck also provided us with the required 90-days' notice of partial termination of our collaboration with Merck as it relates to MK-3655 and its related compounds.
+As a result, in late April 2023, the license rights granted to Merck in 2018 with respect to MK-3655 will revert to us and the program will become wholly-owned by us.